jingyil66/nurse-staffing-data-pipeline/README.md

 CNAs: Vermont (33.77%) and New Hampshire (17.82%) also exhibit a higher proportion of contract workers.

-RNs: States such as Delaware (17.70%) and Oregon (16.79%) have a notable share of contract work hours.
+RNs: States such as Delaware (17.70%) and Massachusetts (16.96%) have a notable share of contract work hours.

-Recommendation: Sales team should focus the recruitment efforts in Vermont, Maine to fulfill the demand for LPNs; increase CNA recruitment efforts in Vermont and New Hampshire; increase RN recruitment efforts in Delaware and Oregon.
+Recommendation: Sales team should focus the recruitment efforts in Vermont, Maine to fulfill the demand for LPNs; increase CNA recruitment efforts in Vermont and New Hampshire; increase RN recruitment efforts in Delaware and Massachusetts.

 **5. Medical Aides in Illinois and New Jersey**